remix-run/react-router/packages/react-router/docs/api/hooks.md

 # Hooks

-React Router ships with a few hooks that let you access the state of the router in your components.
+React Router ships with a few [hooks](https://reactjs.org/docs/hooks-intro.html) that let you access the state of the router and perform navigation from inside your components.

+Please note: You need to be using React >= 16.8 in order to use any of these hooks!

 - [`useHistory`](#usehistory)
 - [`useLocation`](#uselocation)